filip-michalsky/SalesGPT/README.md

 **If you want us to build better towards your needs, please fill out our 45 seconds [SalesGPT Use Case Survey](https://5b7mfhwiany.typeform.com/to/xmJbWIjG)**

+### If you looking for help building your Autonomous Sales Agents

+I am currently open to freelancing opps - please contact me through [my website](https://odysseypartners.ai?utm_source=SalesGPT) if you think I can help  you.

 ## :red_circle: Latest News

+- Sales Agent can now take advantage of **tools**, such as look up products in a product catalog!

 ### Demo: SalesGPT Outbound Prospecting: A New Way to Sell? 🤔

 https://github.com/filip-michalsky/SalesGPT/assets/31483888/2b13ba28-4e07-41dc-a8bf-4084d25247ca

-### If you looking for help building your Autonomous Sales Agents

-I am currently open to freelancing opps - please contact me through [my website](https://odysseypartners.ai?utm_source=SalesGPT) if you think I can help  you.

 ## Quickstart